-Chapter 1: Shaping Our Future City (introduction)

-Chapter 2: Duluth in Context (facts & figures)

-Chapter 3: Our City Today (city characteristics)

-Chapter 4: Formulating Our Strategy (community engagement)

-Chapter 5: Vision & Goals (character areas & future land use)

-Chapter 6: From Strategy to Implementation (policies & short term work program)

-Appendix (ARC & DCA requirements & documentation)
+Chapter 1: Shaping Our Future City (introduction) Chapter 2: Duluth in Context (facts & figures) Chapter 3: Our City Today (city characteristics) Chapter 4: Formulating Our Strategy (community engagement) Chapter 5: Vision & Goals (character areas & future land use) Chapter 6: From Strategy to Implementation (policies & short term work program) Appendix (ARC & DCA requirements & documentation)

 The City of Duluth is a diverse and forward-looking city engaged in shaping its own future.
 Residents, staff and businesses are working to capitalize on the qualities and values that have made it a successful city.
-To be a successful city, the City of Duluth will:
+To maintain this success and build upon it, the City of Duluth will: